UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_03.md

 To clean cached book files and make sure everything is rebuilt from scratch, first run:

 ```
-jupyter-book clean mybookname/
+jupyter-book clean my-book/
 ```

 and then run the following to rebuild the book:

 ```
-jupyter-book build mybookname/
+jupyter-book build my-book/
 ```

-Your new page will now show up in the rebuilt book.
+Your new page will now show up in the rebuilt book, when you refresh your browser page.

 ---